imixs/open-bpmn/README.md

 <img src="./doc/imixs-bpmn-001.png" />

+## Locally build backend/frontend

+If you want only build the backend (and not the front-end), run:

+	$ ./build.sh -b

+If you just want to build the frontend, run:

+	$ ./build.sh -f

+With the option `-ff` you can force a full rebuild of the client components.
+This option will remove the yarn.lock file.

+	$ ./build.sh -ff

 # BPMN 2.0

 The following section gives a short overview of the BPMN specification.
 Imixs BPMN is based on version 2.0.2.
 You can find the full specification [here](https://www.omg.org/spec/BPMN/2.0.2/PDF).